paramecio/pastafaridocs/docs/index.md

 ## What is Pastafari?

-Pastafari is a system for control Linux/*nix servers in general with a web gui using ssh how access to hosts.
+Pastafari is a system for control Linux/*nix servers in general with a web gui using ssh for access to your hosts.
 With pastafari you can install, update or configure the software of multiple servers massively and parallely.

 Pastafari is modular and you can install new improvenments how control panels similarly to cpanel o webmin without agents in servers clients with all centralized in a admin server.